 The Sacred Valley Project makes it possible for girls from remote communities in the Andes to receive their high school degree and begin pursuing their dreams.

 El proyecto Valle Sagrado provee acceso a educación a niñas de comunidades rurales y remotas de los Andes, haciendo posible que culminen la escuela secundaria, y empiecen a construir sus sueños.

-In Peru, indigenous communities are dispersed throughout the Andes Mountains and lack access to most public services, including education.
-Children must walk several hours to the nearest elementary school and high schools are often only located in town centers, making it too far a journey for daily commute on foot.
+In Peru, indigenous communities are dispersed throughout the Andes Mountains and lack access to many public services, including education.
+Children must walk several hours to the nearest elementary school and high schools are often only located in larger town centers, making it too far a journey for daily commute on foot.
 This lack of access to education presents an even greater challenge for indigenous girls.
 While many boys move to urban centers to pursue educational opportunities, this same option is not available to most girls.

 Education for women is an especially important investment as the benefits impact future generations and families.
 Female education is proven to have a substantial impact on reducing poverty.
 Studies show that an educated woman is more likely to have a smaller and healthier family, a stronger voice in family negotiations and the ability to advocate for herself and her children.
-Learn More »